Volunteer Opportunities – Building a Better Community Through Service

 Volunteering at the Putnam County Council on Aging is a great way to meet new people, have fun and enjoy the sense of satisfaction you get when you know you’ve made a difference.
-If you’re interested in volunteering, contact Executive Director Jodi Warnecke at 419-523-4121 or click here to email.
+If you’re interested in volunteering, please contact Executive Director, Jodi Warnecke, or our Community Outreach Coordinator, Mary Maas, at 419-523-4121 or toll-free 1-877-796-1760.

-By volunteering to help others, you can be a hero in someone’s life.
-As a volunteer you can develop a sense of pride, satisfaction and accomplishment while giving your time, talents and expertise to others.
+By volunteering to help others, you can be a hero in someone else’s life.
+As a volunteer you can develop a sense of pride, satisfaction, and accomplishment while giving your time, talents and expertise to others.
 Volunteering is about connecting to others.
-Volunteering can boost your self-confidence, lift your emotional well-being and help build lifelong relationships.
+Volunteering can boost your self-confidence, lift your emotional well-being, and help build life-long relationships.

 The Putnam County Council on Aging is looking for volunteers to become coaches for our Matter of Balance (MOB) fall prevention program.
 The MOB program is an award winning, evidenced-based program that is designed to reduce the fear of falling and help older adults increase their activity levels by promoting exercise to enhance balance, strength, and flexibility.
 The MOB program is an 8-week program where participants meet 1 time each week for 2 hours each session.
 The classes are offered throughout the county.
 Council on Aging staff members, who are trained as Master Trainers, provide all the training to become a coach.
 New coaches are given a training manual with step-by-step instructions for each class.
 All newly trained coaches are paired with a seasoned coach for their first class to help provide guidance and support.
 If you are interested in becoming a MOB coach, please call the Putnam County Council on Aging at 419-523-4121 or toll-free 1-877-796-1760.